 Each organization has a submission process in place that will be streamlined over the next several months.
 In addition, KCETLink Acquisitions staff will continue to travel around the world -- to festivals, markets, distributors -- seeking the best global content for both channels.

-What will the San Francisco office do?
+What does the San Francisco office do?

 What were the financial details of the deal?

 We don't disclose financial information.